mondoohq/cnspec/README.md

 ### Policies

-`cnspec` policies are built on the concept of [policy as code](https://mondoo.com/policy-as-code/). `cnspec` comes with default security policies configured for all supported targets.
+cnspec policies are built on the concept of [policy as code](https://mondoo.com/policy-as-code/). cnspec comes with default security policies configured for all supported targets.
 The default policies are available via the [cnspec-policies](https://github.com/mondoohq/cnspec-policies) GitHub repo.

-## Vulnerability Scan
+## Vulnerability scan

-`cnspec` supports vulnerability scanning for a wide-range of platforms.
+cnspec supports vulnerability scanning for a wide-range of platforms.
 The vulnerability scanning is not restricted to container images, it works for build and runtime.

 ![cnspec vuln example](docs/gif/cnspec-vuln.gif)